 - eValue is the software that YSN uses to capture student clinical encounters and clinical hours.
 YSN faculty are ultimately responsible for monitoring the information that students are entering but depending on the program, preceptors may be asked to verify the experiences and/or hours that the students submit.
 If the program for which you are precepting requires preceptors to sign off on student hours and/or encounters, you will receive automated email notifications from eValue. - Evaluations: eValue is also used for preceptors to submit clinical performance evaluations about their students.
-Preceptors will receive an automated email notification when the evaluation is available. - Preceptors do not need a login/password for eValue they will receive an email with a link that will bring them right into the system to complete any pending evaluations and/or verification of hours, etc.
+Preceptors will receive an automated email notification when the evaluation is available. - Preceptors will receive an email with a link that will bring them right into the system to complete any pending evaluations and/or verification of hours, etc.